AravAravind/boAt-Lifestyle-LOGO/README.md

 Feel free to explore and learn from the code provided in this repository.
 You can also modify and customize the logo design or use it as a reference for creating your own logos.

 ## Disclaimer
 Please note that this logo is not an official representation of the boAt Lifestyle brand.
 It has been created solely for educational purposes to showcase HTML and CSS skills.
-Any resemblance to the official logo is purely coincidental.